 The image below is of a cutaway of the hub as seen from the rear or top of the bicycle, so the sprocket is on the right in this view, and the gearing stages are in the order in which power is transmitted, from right to left.

-The four roller clutches, RC1 through RC4 from right to left, are more visible in the cutaway view below.
+The four roller clutches, RC1 through RC4 from right to left, are easier to see in the cutaway view below.

-The first-stage sun pinion (the helical-cut, two-section stepped one, at the right) is permanently locked to the axle.
+The first-stage sun pinion (the helical-cut one, at the right) is permanently locked to the axle.
 The remaining three (suns 2 and 3 in the hub's second stage; and sun 4 in the third stage) are selectively locked by pawls that pop out of the axle, as with the Nexus and Alfine 8-speed and the latest Nexus 7-speed hubs.

 The first stage is similar to that found in an Alfine or Nexus 8-speed hub, in that it uses a sliding clutch to provide direct drive to the planet cage.
 The clutch is actuated by an axial cam and is locked in gears 7-11.When the the clutch isn't locked, a roller clutch (RC1) takes drive from the driver to ring gear 1 (RG1) instead, driving the planet cage by way of the planet gears, for a speed reduction in gears 1-6.
 The reduction gear ratio is 0.527, the same in an Alfine or Nexus 8-speed hub, and the tooth counts (with the stepped planet gears, visible in the picture) are the same.